ddj231/Handel-Web-Editor/README.md

 # Handel Web Editor

-Handel Web Editor is a web editor for writting and running the Handel programs.
+Handel Web Editor is a web editor for writting and running Handel programs.

 [Handel](https://github.com/ddj231/Handel) is small procedural programming language for writting songs in browser.